What is the Community of Scholars Program?

 The COSP Writing Initiative provides writing support for COSP Scholars through individual writing consultations, COSP Small Writing Groups, writing workshops and faculty panels, Show Up & Write, the COSP Annual Writing Retreat, and SPARK e-zine, a digital publication amplifying the research of COSP Scholars.

-To build community, COSP hosts social gatherings throughout the year for students and their families.
-Events may include Movie & Game Nights, Identity-Based Lunches, and Achieve & Uplift: A Community of Scholars Program Graduation Celebration.
+To build community, COSP hosts social gatherings throughout the year for our Scholars.
+Events may include Movie & Game Nights, Identity-Based Community lunches, and collaborations with the COSP-Affiliated Student Organizations (graduate student orgs that are BIPOC-serving).

 Identity-Based Community Listservs